xiaopeng12138/WACVR/README.md

 - Although this is under the GPL-3.0 license, do not use any content of this repo in commercial/profitable scenarios without permission!
 - Please support your local arcade if you can!

-**How to use**
+**How to use*
----

-- Get game somehow and make sure it will run properly.
+Get the game somehow and make sure it will run properly.
 (DO NOT ASK ANYTHING THAT IS DIRECTLY RELATED TO THE GAME ITSELF)
 - Download [the latest version of WACVR](https://github.com/xiaopeng12138/WACVR/actions)
-- You have 2 way to connect the touch to game:
+- You have 2 ways to connect the touch to the game:

 - **mercuryio:**
   - Download [mercuryio.dll](https://xpengs.com/s/wacvr/mercuryio.dll)